ahmedkhamessi/ahmedkhammessi.github.io/_posts/2020-09-Service-Mesh-201.md

 ## Circuit Breaker

-This pattern is widely used in a distributed architecture aiming to handle faults scenario that might auto-heal in a certain amount of time and this ofcourse increase the stability and resilency of the system.
-One of the great power of Istio, It allows us to implement this pattern only by handling the network level by adding a **Traffic Policy** to the **Destination Rule**
+This pattern is widely used in a distributed architecture aiming to handle fault scenario that might auto-heal in a certain amount of time and this of course increase the stability and resiliency of the system.
+One of the great power of Istio, It allows us to implement this pattern only by handling the network level by adding a **Traffic Policy** to the **Destination Rule**.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3